Sources of Federal Government and Employee Information

 Management and Oversight Services

 Management and Oversight Services involve activities undertaken for determining strategic direction, and allocating resources among services and processes, as well as those activities related to analyzing exposure to risk and determining appropriate countermeasures.
 They ensure that the service operations and programs of the federal government comply with applicable laws, regulations, policies, and/or plans.
+These activities include investigating and resolving complaints submitted to CSE by members of the public, in addition to the following:

 - Cooperation and Liaison - Class of Record